Virtual Full-stack Scanning of Brain MRI via Imputing Any Quantised Code: Method

 \section{Method}

-Fig.~\ref{fig_pipeline} provides an overview of our proposed CodeBrain model.
-The core idea is to perform inter-modality transformations as predicting scalar-quantized codes in a latent quantized space $Q$ while recovering any missing modality by decoding its recovered code with the extracted common features from any available modality.
-Specifically, the training process consists of two stages.
-Stage \uppercase\expandafter{\romannumeral1} constructs a finite scalar space and quantizes each sample into a specific code map.
-Then, Stage \uppercase\expandafter{\romannumeral2} predicts full-modality codes from any incomplete MRI inputs, supervised by corresponding codes constructed in Stage \uppercase\expandafter{\romannumeral1}, to achieve a unified brain MRI imputation.
-During inference, given incomplete input, we use the prior encoder $E_{prior}$ to predict the scalar-quantized codes for any missing modality and feed them, together with the common features extracted by the encoder $E_s$, to the decoder $D_a$ to recover the missing modality.
+Fig.~\ref{fig_pipeline} provides an overview of the proposed \textbf{CodeBrain} framework.
+The core idea is to reformulate cross-modality image translation as a cross-modality code prediction task, predicting quantised codes for the missing modality within a compact latent space $Q$.
+The image for the missing modality can then be recovered by decoding its corresponding codes together with modality-agnostic common features, the latter being extracted from available modalities.
+Our training process consists of two stages: Stage \uppercase\expandafter{\romannumeral1} constructs a finite scalar space and quantises each full-stack brain MRI into a compact code map, while Stage \uppercase\expandafter{\romannumeral2} learns to predict these codes from the available modalities, supervised by the corresponding code maps generated in Stage \uppercase\expandafter{\romannumeral1}.
+During inference, given incomplete inputs, CodeBrain predicts the scalar-quantised codes representing the complete brain MRI modality set and decodes them, along with the extracted common features, to impute the missing modality.